kbajpai/kbajpai.github.io/README.md

 Helping client with current cycle of enhancements by analyzing new requirements, preparing estimations, impact analysis documentation, and high/low level design of proposed solutions.
-Responsible for **ETL (Extract, Transform, Loading)** processes for multiple Mutual Funds Clients.
+Responsible for **ETL (Extract, Transform, Loading)** Processes for multiple Mutual Funds Clients.
 Creating and Optimizing Stored Procedures/SQL queries to enhance and optimize **Data Feed Process** for **Mutual Funds** Clients.
 Worked on migration of Error Logging with Splunk Format.
 Coordination